-- Course exception for students who successfully complete an Atkinson fall semester exchange program: Atkinson students who are selected for a fall semester International Exchange program and successfully complete the requirements for full-credit from the GSM Exchange course will be waived from the second year required course "GSM 6121 Politics and Public Policy for Mangers."
+Course Exception for Students Who Successfully Complete an Atkinson Fall Semester Eexchange program: Atkinson students who are selected for a fall semester International Exchange program and successfully complete the requirements for full-credit from the GSM Exchange course will be waived from the second year required course "GSM 6121 Politics and Public Policy for Managers."
 This is a substitution waiver and does not reduce the 60 credits required for graduation.

 All students must maintain 'Good Standing' for continued enrollment and graduation.
 "Good Standing" is defined as adhering to the academic policies, standards of conduct and financial policies of the Atkinson School and Willamette University.

 All students must maintain a cumulative Atkinson School grade point average of 3.00 (B) or better and make satisfactory progress toward degree completion to be in "Good Academic Standing."

 Full-time and Part-time Enrollment Status

 MBA students who are enrolled in nine or more credits of graduate level course work in a given semester are considered full-time students.
 MBA students enrolled in one to eight credits of graduate level course work in any semester are considered part-time students.
 All academic and conduct regulations of Willamette University and the Atkinson School govern full-time and part-time students.

 It is the responsibility of the instructor to assign grades.
 The Atkinson School uses a letter grade system consisting of seven regular grades.
 Their grade point values are:

 Other grades in the Atkinson School MBA grading system are listed below.
 Each grade shown below has specific requirements and implications.

 Regulations Regarding "I" Grades